muno9748/mcproto-rs/README.md

 This is an implementation of serialization and deserialization of the minecraft protocol.

-This crate can be used to implement any version of the minecraft protocol, and has an example implementation of version 1.15.2 included as module `v1_15_2`.
+This crate can be used to implement any version of the minecraft protocol

 To implement your own protocol, consult this example, and use the macros to define a protocol to your heart's content!